Sorry, you need to enable JavaScript to visit this website.

 FOR ILLUSTRATIVE PURPOSES ONLY.
 This hypothetical illustration does not reflect a particular investment and is not a guarantee of future results.
 The rule of 72 is a mathematical rule used to approximate the number of years it takes a given investment to double in value.
 Rates of return may vary.

-Of course, Andy should definitely consider adding additional contributions to his Roth IRA over the coming years and decades to truly maximize the benefits of this tax advantaged retirement option.
+Of course, you could also consider adding additional contributions to the Roth IRA over the coming years and decades to help maximize the benefits of this tax advantaged retirement option.

-How the rule of 72 helped me become a better investor
+How the rule of 72 can help you

 • 2012 (age 30): $10,000